Contact Mike to schedule a strategic planning meeting that will deliver results and engaged staff that are part of the plan.

 - After people have had a chance to think and work by themselves, ask them to share their responses (post-it notes) on the NOISE areas.

 4. With the team go through the NOISE areas.
-Starting with Strengths sort the ideas in affinity common groups, finding clusters of ideas that may fit together.
+Starting with Strengths sort the ideas in common affinity groups, finding clusters of ideas that may fit together.
 Take the ideas that may be outliers and also recognize those ideas they may be breakthrough ideas.

-At this stage the smaller teams of 6 or less are necessary this way any confusion over the ideas can be explained by the person that had the idea.
+At this stage, the smaller teams of 6 or less are necessary this way any confusion over the ideas can be explained by the person that had the idea.
 Plus the team is small enough to discuss what belongs together and what may be outliers.

 Repeat the process in each of the other NOISE areas in this order: Needs, Opportunities, Improvements, and end with Exceptions.

-5. Once you are done sorting & clustering into common groups, the team will look for broad categories for each small cluster.
+5. Once you are done sorting and clustering into common groups, the team will look for broad categories for each small cluster.
 For example ‘Communication between sales and production’ or ‘More knowledge of how to use our internal knowledge management system’.
 As the group reaches agreement on the broad categories re-write these in the proper NOISE areas.